-Jehrelle Mark Meaghan Ian Lisa Heath Michelle Douglas Douglas Cajolet Dieterich Duncan Dean Senior Senior Administrative Investment Administrative Financial Financial Consultant Assistant Associate Assistant Advisor Advisor
+femille y lajolet Mark Meaghan Ian Lisa Heath Michelle Dieterich Duncan Douglas Douglas Cajolet Dean Senior Senior Administrative Investment Administrative Financial Financial Consultant Assistant Associate Assistant

 If you have friends or family who have expressed an interest in finding a new advisor, we would be delighted to hear from you.
 Just call our office at 250-729-2830 and we'll take it from there.
 Thanks!